tomerfiliba/plumbum/docs/index.rst

 wholesome approach.

-Plumbum also pays tribute to `Rotem Yaari <https://github.com/vmalloc/>`_ who suggested a library code-named ``pyplatform`` for that very same purpose, but which had never materialized.
+Plumbum also pays tribute to `Rotem Yaari <https://github.com/vmalloc/>`_ who suggested a library code-named ``pyplatform`` for that very purpose, but which had never materialized.